Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Must have a 2-week break during the summer holidays

-For full details, visit: gov.uk/child-employment
+For full details, visit: gov.uk/child-employment.

 Let Them Lead, But Stay Involved

-That means:
+This means:

 Writing out their prices